hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/README.md

 ## Introduction

-Welcome to our series of tutorials on GameSparks Real-Time services SDK.
+Welcome to our series of tutorials on GameSparks Real-Time services SDK:
+* The Real-Time SDK is dependent on the base GameSparks SDK but works differently to it because it allows you to manage packets for Real-Time multiplayer.
+* Currently the Real-Time SDK is only packaged with the Unity and Unreal GameSpark SDKs.

 These tutorials give you an introduction to our Real-Time SDK, how it works, and provide an example on how our Real-Time might be implemented in a multiplayer game.

 ## What Are Real-Time Services?